rokon12/call-log/README.md

 call-log
 ========

-Demo applicaiton to get all the call history programmatically from andorid phone.
+Demo application to get all the call history pragmatically from android phone.